List of active South African Navy ships: Valour class

-South Africa operates a single class of stealth guided-missile frigates, the Valour-class, comprising four vessels commissioned between 2006 and 2007.
-Based on the German MEKO A200 design, the ships were constructed by Blohm+Voss in Hamburg, with final assembly and fitting-out conducted in Durban.
-Acquired under Project Sitron, the program was launched to restore a blue-water surface combat capability that had been dormant since the retirement of the President-class frigates decades earlier.
-The Spanish Bazán 59B destroyer design initially topped the navy's acquisition list, however, these were deemed too costly and larger than required, and the Navy opted for the MEKO to preserve funding for submarine acquisition.
+South Africa operates a single class of stealth guided-missile frigates, the Valour class, comprising four vessels commissioned between 2006 and 2007.
+Based on the German MEKO A-200SAN design, the ships were constructed by Blohm+Voss in Hamburg, with final assembly and fitting-out completed in Durban.
+Acquired under Project Sitron as part of the Strategic Defence Package, the programme restored a blue-water surface combat capability that had effectively lapsed following the retirement of the President-class frigates.
+Although the Spanish Bazán 59B design initially ranked highest during the evaluation process, it was considered larger and more expensive than required, and the Navy selected the smaller MEKO design to preserve funding for Project Wills, the submarine acquisition programme.